Akmazad/Drug-Repositioning/Writeup/Readme.md

        - Target protein sequence similarity
        - Pathway similarity
     + Each similarity matrices are sorted in descending order of their similarity score.
+    + Next, corresponding ranks are the aggregated to get final ranking.
     + A [```shiny app```](http://vafaeelab.com/drugrepositioning.html) for this project is under construction

 ## What we can do more
 - We can add the "Relative side-effect" of query-candidate drug-pairs as another feature in the ranking of candidate drugs, which can be defined as below.
 The idea is, lower value of (Query-vs-Candidate) relative side-effect should be higher in the ranking, <em>vice versa</em>.
+- We can adopt more sophisticated way of combining individual ranks to get the combined ranking.